How Far Apart Should Hammock Posts Be

 It’s important to be able to recognize signs of improper spacing to ensure a comfortable and safe hammocking experience.
 Here are some common indicators to look out for:

-• Excessive sag: If your hammock sags excessively, it may indicate that the posts are too far apart.
-This can result in an uncomfortable and less supportive position.
+• Excessive sag: Hammocks that sag too much probably have posts that are too far apart.
+This can put you in an unnatural and unhelpful situation.

 Common mistakes to avoid While Setting Up Hammocks